 The service-profit chain establishes relationships between a firm's profitability on one hand and their customer loyalty, employee satisfaction and loyalty on the other hand.
-The links in the chain are as follows: Profit and growth, stimulated by customer satisfaction.
+The links in the chain are as follows: Profit and growth, stimulated by customer satisfaction and loyalty which results from employee satisfaction and loyalty.
+Loyalty is a direct result of customer satisfaction.
 Satisfaction is influenced by the value of services provided by employees and the value is created by satisfied and loyal employees.
 A growing number of banks in Ghana are getting to know that they have to place emphasis on employees and customers and make them their principal focus.
 The banks have realized that when they equip the employees well enough for quality service delivery, a drastic shift occurs in the management and success of their banks.
 With banks adopting these philosophies, there is a need to study the link between what they do and their successes.
 This paper studied employee satisfaction and loyalty on the delivery of services at the banks and its impact on customer satisfaction and loyalty.
 Customer surveys from five banks, with five branches of each bank.
-Twenty customers were interviewed.
+Twenty customers were sampled from each branch resulting in one hundred customers for each bank.
+In all five hundred customers were interviewed.
 Twenty five branch managers, one from each branch were also interviewed for management operational inputs.
 The paper further looked at how managers can build on both the customer and employee satisfaction and loyalty and assess the corresponding impact on profitability and growth.